mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # What are we building?

 When I first started discussions with Oculus, we imagined creating something like a table where four players could sit around and interact with physically simulated cubes on the table.
 For example, throwing, catching and stacking cubes, maybe knocking each other's stacks over with a swipe of their hand.
-Maybe we could make a little toy or game out of it?

 But after a few days spent learning Unity and C#, I found myself actually _inside_ the Rift.
 In VR, scale is _so important_.
-When the cubes were small, everything felt much less interesting, but when the cubes were scaled up to around a meter squared, everything had this really cool sense of scale.
+When the cubes were small, everything felt much less interesting, but when the cubes were scaled up to around a meter cubed, everything had this really cool sense of scale.
 You could make these _huge_ stacks of cubes, up to 20 or 30 meters high.
 This felt really cool!

 It's impossible to communicate visually what this feels like outside of VR, but it looks something like this...